hashintel/hash/apps/hashdotdev/src/_pages/docs/simulations/01_overview.md

 </Hint>

-You can use HASH's simulatino tools to build rich, detailed, agent-based simulations of [factory floors](/@hash/warehouse-conveyor1), [business processes](/@hash/interconnected-call-center), [public policy decisions](/@b/sir-infection-network-w-rapid-tests), or any other type of complex system you can imagine.
+You can use HASH's simulation tools to build rich, detailed, agent-based simulations of [factory floors](/@hash/warehouse-conveyor1), [business processes](/@hash/interconnected-call-center), [public policy decisions](/@b/sir-infection-network-w-rapid-tests), or any other type of complex system you can imagine.

+## Future Plans

+Functionality various 'views' (geospatial/3D, charting/plotting)
+Entities in webs can be easily accessed via the HASH API, and instantiated directly in simulations without data processing.

 ## Getting Started